dubssieg/rs-pancat-compare/README.md

 ## Install instructions:

-Find the latest pre-compiled binaries [in the release page here](https://github.com/dubssieg/rs-pancat-compare/releases).
+(For Linux-based systems only) Find the latest pre-compiled binaries [in the release page here](https://github.com/dubssieg/rs-pancat-compare/releases).

-Build from source: requires rust and cargo.
+(For anyone) Build from source: requires rust and cargo.

 ```bash
 git clone